THE UNIVERSITY OF MINNESOTA FOUNDATION

 Designated by the University’s Board of Regents as the central development office for the University, UMF plays a key role in supporting the drive to discover across all five U of M campuses.
 We accomplish this by raising gifts from individuals and organizations, investing funds for maximum impact, and stewarding gifts to ensure they are used as donors intend.

 People who wish to create a lasting legacy at the University may make endowed gifts to create new funds or contribute to existing funds.
-These funds are invested together as the University of Minnesota Foundation endowment, but are managed by UMF individually to benefit their designated University programs in accordance with donor intent.
+These funds are invested together as the University of Minnesota Foundation endowment, but are managed by UMF individually to benefit their designated University programs.

 The endowment portfolio is invested by the University of Minnesota Foundation Investment Advisors (UMFIA).